-WP 1 Critical inspection and strategic planning will critically assess the metrics and indicators developed by the initial MoRRI project (2014-2018) by combining desk research and a stakeholder-inclusive assessment process.
-Taking the assessment into account, an improved set of RRI indicators will be defined, ensuring sustained data collection, technical refinements, and new metrics and indicators.
+WP 1 Critical inspection and strategic planning assesses the metrics and indicators developed by the initial MoRRI project (2014-2018) by combining desk research and a stakeholder-inclusive assessment process.
+An improved set of RRI indicators will be defined, ensuring sustained data collection, technical refinements, and new metrics and indicators.
 This conceptual and methodological groundwork will provide the basis for WP 2 (Data collection).
-In iterative steps, the insights, learnings and experiences generated in WPs 2, 4, 5 and 6 will be used to revise and improve the conceptual underpinnings of the RRI monitoring system.
-Key analytical findings, lessons learned, policy recommendations and a prospective outlook for future RRI monitoring will be provided in a final report.

-Guided by the groundwork of WP 1, WP 2 will develop and implement an efficient monitoring system to collect quantitative and qualitative data from different levels across EU member states and selected non-European countries.
-The data collection procedures will be supported by a network of national correspondents (EU 27/28 and non-European); additional data sources will include RRI indicator-relevant H2020 projects, secondary R&I data sources, and data generated in SUPER MoRRI s self-assessment tool (WP 6).
-The quality-assured descriptive monitoring results will be made available in three monitoring reports and in the customisable web-based dashboard system (WP 3).
+WP 2 develops and implements an efficient monitoring system to collect quantitative and qualitative data from different levels across EU member states and selected non-European countries.
+The data collection procedures is supported by a network of national correspondents (EU 27/28 and non-European).
+Additional data sources include RRI indicator-relevant H2020 projects, secondary R&I data sources, and data generated in SUPER MoRRI s self-assessment tool (WP 6).

-will develop a web-based, user-friendly and customisable information dashboard in order to make available the RRI monitoring data (WPs 2, 4 and 6) to stakeholder groups (e.g., policy makers, RPOs, RFOs, CSOs, industry).
-Key functionalities of the user interface of the dashboard will include aggregated comparisons by country, RRI indicator, RRI key dimension and actor type.
-To ensure usability and functionality, a systemic process of end-user interaction and testing will be conducted.
-The dashboard will be an integral part of the SUPER MoRRI online platform, consisting of the project website with collaborative features (WP 7), the dashboard, the self-assessment tool (WP 6), and an intranet for consortium members (WP 8)
+WP 3 develops a web-based, user-friendly and customisable information dashboard in order to make available the RRI monitoring data to stakeholder groups (e.g., policy makers, RPOs, RFOs, CSOs, industry).
+Key functionalities of the user interface of the dashboard include aggregated comparisons by country, RRI indicator, RRI key dimension and actor type.
+The dashboard is an integral part of the SUPER MoRRI online platform.

-WP 5 Scientific, social, economic and democratic benefits has the objective to develop an empirically based, robust understanding of the scientific, democratic, societal and economic benefits of RRI.
-To this end, a series of innovative empirical case studies, applying a mixed-methods approach, will be conducted that will generate primary data to explore the various benefits of RRI in order to support the development of new metrics and indicators of RRI and its benefits.
-WP 5 is innovative because the case studies will search for evidence whether, and in what way, the "new RRI" way of conducting science and innovation can lead to scientific, democratic, social and economic benefits.
-In addition, the case study program is innovative because of its combined methods approach: Large-scale data analysis will provide general insights into patterns of RRI practices; the qualitative cases will lead to in depth stories on how impact pathways may emerge in targeted areas.
-Key findings of WP 5 will feed iteratively into WP 1 and WP 2.
+WP 5 Scientific, social, economic and democratic benefits aims to develop an empirically based, robust understanding of the scientific, democratic, societal and economic benefits of RRI.
+To this end, a series of innovative empirical case studies, applying a mixed-methods approach, is conducted that generates primary data to explore the various benefits of RRI in order to support the development of new metrics and indicators of RRI and its benefits.

-WP 6 Self-assessment will develop a web-based assessment tool that can be of assistance to all types of stakeholder groups interested in reviewing their own RRI policies and practices.
-Particularly meso-level organisations (RFOs, RPOs, associations and companies) will be able to use the self-assessment tool to monitor and measure organization progress ("RRI readiness levels") and compare performance with peer organisations.
-The conceptual basis for RRI performance measurement will draw on WP 1, WP 4 and WP 5 as well as knowledge generated in related RRI projects.
-Data generated in the tool will complement the RRI monitoring system (WP 2).
+WP 6 Self-assessment develops a web-based assessment tool that can be of assistance to all types of stakeholder groups interested in reviewing their own RRI policies and practices.
+Particularly meso-level organisations (RFOs, RPOs, associations and companies) are able to use the self-assessment tool to monitor and measure organization progress ("RRI readiness levels") and compare performance with peer organisations.

-WP 8 Management and coordination will ensure efficient and effective management of the project, including financial reporting, liaison with the European Commission and fulfilment of all contractual obligations.
-A systematic internal review process will be implemented for the purpose of quality control of all scientific deliverables.
+WP 8 Management and coordination takes care of efficient and effective management of the project, including financial reporting, liaison with the European Commission and fulfilment of all contractual obligations.